bqplot alternatives and similar packages

 [Wealth of Nations](./wealth-of-nations.gif)

 In bqplot, every component of a plot is an interactive widget.
-This allows the user to integrate visualizations with other Jupyter interactive widgets to create integrated GUIs with a few simple lines of Python code.
+This allows the user to integrate visualizations with other Jupyter interactive widgets to create integrated GUIs with a few lines of Python code.

 Goals

-- provide a unified framework for 2-D visualizations with a pythonic API.
+- Provide a unified framework for 2-D visualizations with a pythonic API

-- provide a sensible API for adding user interactions (panning, zooming, selection, etc)
+- Provide a sensible API for adding user interactions (panning, zooming, selection, etc)

 Two APIs are provided